snehabedadhala/GDPTeam01/README.md

 We created relationships among the tables and one important point is we may have to split the main table into multiple tables based on the performance efficiency.

 As a team we discussed related to reports(Rider Report, Driver Report) and added those 2 reports in prototype

+We have created a Trello Board(To Do List) in github repo with in the project and wiki page has been created.
+Moreover, we have included reports page for rider & driver with in the prototype.